abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 reflecting over and over again, *I’m the owner of my actions, heir to my actions, born of my actions.
-Whatever actions I shall do, for good or for ill, of those I will be the heir.* But in order to take responsibility like this, we need to step back and clearly see that *It’s not sure.
+Whatever actions I shall do, for good or for ill, of those I will be the heir.* But in order to take responsibility like this, we need to step back and clearly see that, *It’s not sure.
 I don’t have to believe my moods.
 I don’t have to believe the world around me.
 I don’t have to get caught in conditions.
 None of it is sure.* Once this sinks in, we can allow right view and the